-- 32 | On a scale of 1-10: How high do you rate the legal certainty of onshore wind projects in terms of the i) securing of land, ii) planning law, iii) permit situation, and iv) granting of subsidies?
+32 | On a scale of 1-10: How high do you rate the legal certainty of onshore wind projects in terms of the i) securing of land, ii) planning law, iii) permit situation, and iv) granting of subsidies?

-- (i) Securing of land with five,
+(i) Securing of land with five,

-- (ii) planning law with five,

-- (iii) permit situation with five, and the

-- (iv) granting of subsidies with five.
+(iv)granting of subsidies with five.